raffaelespazzoli/backstage-demo/README.md

 - `environment`: the purpose of the namespace.
 If environment equals build, an action runner for that app will be deployed.
 Other special behaviors related to environment might added in the future.

+Open Questions/challenges:

+Processes:

+1. what is the system of records of applications (aggregation of components)?
+2. what is the system of records of environments (from which namespaces can be derived)?
+3. what is the best approach for inner loop?

+Tech:

+1. how to generate and rotate credentials for the git repo, registry and other ci/cd tools.
+2. building images on OCP is still too hard
+3. CRW still does not have a good inner loop. perhaps integrate tilt?

+Demo next steps

+- Integrate pelorus and monitoring of ci/cd metrics in backstage
+- implement the chain github app - Vault+github secret engine - vault-config-operator - short-lived narrow-scoped pull secrets.
+- implement the inner loop in CRW, improve workspace boot time, update to CRW new operator?
+- integrate monitoring of applicaiton metrics (SLO/SLI?) and display of metrics in backstage